ITVFest selections chosen

 Submissions were due on June 30.
 The committee was responsible for deciding which projects made the cut and would need further review.

 There were 140 submissions last year.
 Gilpin attributes this year's increase in submissions to word spreading from the mouths of last year's attendees and participants.
+New partnerships have developed since then, including the New York-based Backstage and the Boston-based National Academy of Television Arts and Sciences.

 "It was rapid growth after last year's festival," Gilpin said.
 "Within the industry, people were really excited to hear about businesses in Vermont, how nice it was there and how nice the people are."